zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 holding references to the wrapped objects (`getMaterial()`, `getShape()`) and additionally apply `instanceof` for each wrapped instance.

-* The character of a composite object is scattered accros the object and its components.
+* The character of a composite object is scattered across the object and its components.
 The result is the so-called object schizophrenia.

 * Traits are a natural concept for modeling multidimensional objects, which